-Western Sydney Airport (the Airport) will be developed and operated under the Airports Act 1996 (the Act).
-The Airport is known as Sydney West Airport under the Act.
+Western Sydney International (Nancy-Bird Walton) Airport (the Airport) will be developed and operated under the Airports Act 1996 (the Act).
+The Airport is know as Sydney West Airport under the Act.

 The Act has been amended to provide for this Airport Plan, which is a transitional planning instrument for the initial development of the Airport as a greenfield site.
-The amendments to the Act accommodated the Australian Government's unique requirements by combining separate approval processes into one streamlined and transparent authorisation process, meaning this transformational project could be delivered sooner.
+The amendments to the Act accommodated the Australian Government's unique requirements by combining separate approval processes into one streamlined and transparent authorisation process, meaning this transformational project could be delivered sooner and in accordance with the Government's development objectives for the Airport.